-- Full assessment.
-Companies completing the full survey receive a placement in the Materials Change Leaderboard, Material Circularity Index and Material SDG Index , as well as placements for each Materials module completed.
+- Full MCI.
+Companies completing the full survey receive a placement in the Material Change Leaderboard, Material Circularity Index and Material SDG Index, as well as placements for each Materials module completed.

-- Partial assessment.
+- Materials Module.
 Companies completing one or more Materials modules receive index placements for each module completed.

-- Uptake tracking.
+- Progress Tracker.
 Companies reporting on their uptake targets and volumes are listed as participants in the Material Change Index for all reported materials.

-To reaffirm our commitment to good data and strong processes, we engaged BSD Consulting to externally assure our process in 2019.
-Textile Exchange reviews all survey submissions, checks calculations and carries out consistency checks year-on-year, but we do not verify the accuracy of the data.
+To reaffirm our commitment to good data and strong processes, we engaged ELEVATE to externally assure our process every year.
+Textile Exchange validates all survey submissions, checks calculations and carries out consistency checks year-on-year, but we do not verify the accuracy of the data.
 That responsibility remains with the participating company.
-Click here to view our disclaimer.
+View our disclaimer.